aimms/language-reference/optimization-modeling-components/solving-mathematical-programs/infeasibility-analysis.rst

 add the penalty term to the original objective function (unless a value of ``ZERO`` has been assigned to ``Definition`` violation type for the original objective variable).
-In contrast, for FeasOpt and FeasRelax the objective will only consist of violation variables and their respectively penalty terms.
+In contrast, for FeasOpt and FeasRelax the objective will only consist of violation variables and their respective penalty terms.
 This allows the user to compute a minimum cost relaxation.

 Additionally,  the user can choose between several objective metrics for the